doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 1. [Sneaky Strike](https://www.nexusmods.com/morrowind/mods/48317)

 ## Expanded Magic
 The Magicka Expanded framework significantly enhances magic use via MWSE.
-New spells, new effects, all seamlessly integrated into the game.
+New and better spells, new and better effects, all seamlessly integrated into the game.
 1. [Magicka Expanded](https://www.nexusmods.com/morrowind/mods/47111?)
 	- Enable the "00 - Framework," "01 - Resource Pack," and whichever spell packs you like.
 I prefer just the "lore friendly pack" but the other packs (particularly weather and cortex magic) are very fun to play with:
 		- 00 - Framework